 Most deserving first.

-Neil Diamond – As schmaltzy as the “Jewish Elvis” has become, his Brill building credentials are impeccable and “Cherry Cherry” and “I’m a Believer” is as rock as “Wake Up Little Suzie.”
+Neil Diamond – As corny as the “Jewish Elvis” theirecome, his Brill building credentials are impeccable, and “Cherry Cherry” and “I’m a Believer” is as a rock as “ake Up Little Suzie.”
 Plus, where would Karaoke be without “Sweet Caroline?”

-Bon Jovi – While I am sick of hearing Jon talk about how many records his band has sold (over 100 million!) can anyone deny they were the biggest “rock” act of the last 20 years?
-While their catalogue is lighter on classic tunes than, say AC/DC – “Livin on a Prayer” is simply irresistible.
-The talk-box guitar and arena sing-a-long chorus make you want to extend your arm with pinkie and first fingers extended every time.
+Bon Jovi – While I am sick of hearing Jon talk about how many rpop-orientedand has sold (over 100 million!), can anyone deny they were the most significant “rock” act of the last 20 years?
+While the-Conlogue is lighter on classic tunes than AC/DC – “Livin on a Prayer” is irresistible.
+The talk-box guitar and arena sing-a-long chorus make you want to extend your arm with your pinkie and your first fingers extended every time.

-Donna Summer – Look, like it or not disco is in the hall, and Summer’s hits with Giorgio Moroder/Pete Bellote are some of the best that era produced.
+Donna Summer – Like it or not, disco is in the Hall, and Summer’s hits with Giorgio Moroder/Pete Bellote are some of the best that era produced.
 Not only that, but she proved she was more than the product of those producers having hits with others.
 This is a claim Darlene Love and many others can’t make.
-Plus, who can argue that recording a orgasm against a dance beat, as in “Love to Love You Baby” isn’t a bit rock and roll.
+Plus, who can argue that re-recording an orgasm, st a dance beat, as in “Love to Love You Baby” isn’t a bit rock and roll.

 Chic – Bassist Bernard Edwards and guitarist Nile Rodgers are both wildly respected by musicians.
-Edwards was a bass master and “Good Times” is to bass guitar what “Johnny B. Goode” is to rock guitar.
+Edwards was a bass master, and “Good Times” is to the bass guitar what “Johnny B. Goode” is to the rock guitar.
 The grooves made by Edwards, Rodgers, and drummer Tony Thompson took James Brown to another level.
 Is it no wonder this rhythm section appeared on so many records.

 - Geils Band– This is tough one.
-Everyone loves front man and DJ Peter Wolf.
+Everyone loves frontman and DJ Peter Wolf.
 A walking encyclopedia.
-But listen to hits like “Centerfold” and you think Huey Lewis might have been a heavy, serious artist compared to that junk they were putting out.
-While it is true everyone was a bit lost in the 80’s, J. Geils strayed farther from their blues origins than anyone.
+But listen to hits that s like “Center for, ld” and think Huey Lewis might have been a heavy, serious artist compared to that junk they were putting out.
+While everyone was a bit lost in the ’80s, J. Geils strayed farther from their blues origins than anyone.
 You have to give them credit for having a harmonica player named Magic Dick (on his lickin stick!).
-THAT is undeniably rock and roll.
+That is undeniably rock and roll.

 Tom Waits – I don’t get this one either.
-His voice sounds “like it was soaked in a vat of bourbon, left hanging in the smokehouse for a few months, then taken outside and run over with a car.”
-I just can’t get past that voice.
+His voice sounds “like it was s soaked in a vat of bourbon, left hanging in the smokehouse for a few months, then taken outside and run over with a car.”
+I can’t get past that voice.
 The Eagles were early champions of his songwriting.
 Critics seem to love him.
 Other artists love him putting him in films and TV shows.
-The greatest TV show ever, The WIre, created by MacArthur genius winner David Simon, used his song “Down in the Hole” as its theme.
+The most excellent TV show, The Wire, created by MacArthur genius winner David Simon, used his song “Down in the Hole” as its theme.
 I assume he’ll sneak in eventually.
 When he does I will chalk that up to my limited appreciation for his envied lyrics and unique delivery.

 Dr. John – Wrong place, wrong time.